SUED has delivered a number of programme interventions, including development of urban economic plans, investment attraction and capacity building

 Urban Economic Planning

-support municipalities to develop and implement investment promotion strategies that draw in investment including public private partnerships (PPPs).
+The programme is providing technical assistance to support municipalities to develop and implement investment promotion strategies that draw in investment including public private partnerships (PPPs).

 As a result, they will be able to sustain SUED’s programmatic efforts.
-This will enable the municipality to better manage their climate resilient infrastructure and promote investment in resulting in efficient and equitable development.
+This will enable the municipality to better manage their climate resilient infrastructure and promote investment resulting in efficient and equitable development.

-SUED's work with municipalities is geared towards gender and social inclusivity through enterprise development activities that will enhance the employability of marginalised populations.
+SUED's work with municipalities is geared towards gender and social inclusivity through enterprise development activities that will enhance employability of marginalised populations.